bogdandonat/Bear_Object_Detection/README.md

 # Bear_Object_Detection
-YOLO model for detecting brown bears on a custom dataset, deployment on MQTT server and visual input from Raspberry Pi 4, User could see the input on a webpage created with flask that is running on the same server as MQTT broker
+YOLO model for detecting brown bears on a custom dataset, deployment on MQTT server and visual input from Raspberry Pi 4, User could see the output on a webpage created with flask that is running on the same server as MQTT broker

 SHORT DESCRIPTION: